ericbauer55/strava-eda/README.md

 # Strava Cycling EDA

-This Python repository covers the Exploratory Data Analysis (EDA) for a single bike ride recorded by Strava.
+This Python repository covers the Exploratory Data Analysis (EDA) for 3 bike rides recorded by Strava.
+I've chosen to analyze only 3 rides so that the differences among them can be explored without worrying about the other 250+ rides of data.

 EDA will cover the following areas: